Prostate Cancer Diet: Best Foods for Prevention

 Some studies have shown a lower risk of prostate cancer in men who drink green tea.
 Additionally, prostate cancer mortality rates are lower in men living in Asian countries where there is a high consumption of green tea.
 (8)

 And, more good news for coffee lovers!
-Every three cups of coffee you drink, may reduce your risk of fatal prostate cancer about 11%.
+Every three cups of coffee you drink may reduce your risk of fatal prostate cancer by about 11%.
 (9)

 A QUICK RECAP ON THE BEST PROSTATE CANCER DIET FOODS FOR PREVENTION